mailchimp/content-style-guide/readme.md

-# Welcome to the Mailchimp Content Style Guide
+# Welcome to the strongDM Content Style Guide

+> This guide is a work in progress and is not currently in use in strongDM production content.

-This style guide is primarily for Mailchimp employees, but we hope it’s helpful to other organizations as well.
+This style guide is primarily for strongDM employees, but we hope it's helpful to other organizations as well.

-If you're looking for the Mailchimp Content Style Guide website, visit [styleguide.mailchimp.com](http://styleguide.mailchimp.com).
+This guide began as a fork of [Mailchimp's Content Style Guide](https://github.com/mailchimp/content-style-guide).

-Whether or not you work at Mailchimp, we welcome your thoughts and suggestions.
+Whether or not you work at strongDM, we welcome your thoughts and suggestions.
 To learn more about sending us feedback or adapting this guide to create your own, see the Contributing file.

-## Using the Guide

-We've set up an [example Middleman project](https://github.com/mailchimp/middleman-with-md-submodule-example).

 ## Creating a New File